The voting rights they died for are still in peril

 Help us honor their memory by sharing their story.

-Last year, we commemorated their legacy by lighting 3,000 candles at the Lincoln Memorial — one candle for every person who had joined our fight to fix the mess the Supreme Court made when they gutted the Voting Rights Act in 2013.
+In 2014, we commemorated their legacy by lighting 3,000 candles at the Lincoln Memorial — one candle for every person who had joined our fight to fix the mess the Supreme Court made when they gutted the Voting Rights Act in 2013.

 This is part of our legacy.
-Fifty years ago, American Jews stood shoulder to shoulder in the struggle for voting rights.
+Over fifty years ago, American Jews stood shoulder to shoulder in the struggle for voting rights.
 We will continue to mark the yahrzeit of these three civil rights activists until the Voting Rights Act is restored.
 This year, supporters are hosting their own vigils in over a dozen cities.